-Members
+Members of the Watch Structure

-Quorums for holding meetings and for voting

-Requirements

-[176] In 2016 the name of the Chief Financial and Risk Management Officer position was changed to Chief Financial Officer; the Integrated Risk Management Unit now reports directly to the CEO and no longer to the CFRO/CFO.
-Massimo Mondazzi was first appointed CFO and FRO on December 5, 2012.
+Internal Audit Department

+Quorums for holding meetings Given the composition of the Watch Structure, which is composed of 4 internal and 3 external and for voting members, based on the provisions of the Model 231, the Watch Structure's operating rules indicate quorums for holding meetings and for voting such that, in order for Watch Structure decisions to be valid, it must always be supported by a majority of the external members.
+This provision is meant to make explicit in the Model as well the predominance of the independent members, enhancing their contribution and balancing their influence on decision making despite the larger number of internal members in the Watch Structure.
+Requirements The external members are selected from among academics and professionals with proven skill and experience in economic and company organisation matters and in the administrative liability of corporations.
 Model 231, also sets out conditions for eligibility/integrity and forfeiture, which include, inter alia, the issue of a judgment of conviction, even if not final, against the person, and being subject to bankruptcy proceedings.
 More specifically, the following persons are prohibited from becoming external members of the Watch Structure and, if appointed, forfeit the position: those with ties to Eni SpA or a subsidiary, or with Directors of Eni SpA or a subsidiary (such as spouses, relatives or in-laws within the fourth degree of kinship of Directors of Eni SpA or a subsidiary); employees or independent contractors or parties to any other financial or professional relationship that would compromise their independence, without prejudice to holding any position on a control body of a Group company.
 At present, the Company has not elected to attribute the Watch Structure functions to its Board of Statutory Auditors, pursuant to Art.
-6, paragraph 4-bis, of Legislative Decree no. 231 of June 8, 2001 (hereinafter "Legislative Decree no. 231/2001")177.

-The Watch Structure as Guarantor of the Code of Ethics

-Main functions

-The synergies between Model 231 and the Code of Ethics (an integral part and essential general principle of Model 231) are highlighted by the assignment of the functions of Guarantor of the Code of Ethics to the Eni Watch Structure.
-Similarly, each subsidiary assigns Guarantor functions with respect to the Code of Ethics to its own Watch Structure.

-The Eni Watch Structure performs the following main functions:

-- monitoring the effectiveness of Eni's Model 231, as well as its implementation and updating; - assessing the adequacy of Model 231 and guaranteeing its sound and efficient functioning over time by proposing any necessary updates; - monitoring the progress of its implementation by the subsidiaries and promoting the circulation and understanding of the procedures and tools for implementing the Model within such subsidiaries; - approving the annual programme of supervisory activities for Eni, coordinating its implementation and analysing the results; - managing the flow of relevant information with the Company units and with the Watch Structures of the subsidiaries.
+6, paragraph 4-bis, of Legislative Decree no. 231 of June 8, 2001 (hereinafter "Legislative Decree no. 231/2001")187.
+The Watch Structure as Guarantor The synergies between Model 231 and the Code of Ethics (an integral part and essential general of the Code of Ethics principle of Model 231) are highlighted by the assignment of the functions of Guarantor of the Code of Ethics to the Eni SpA Watch Structure for all subsidiaries of the Group.
+Main functions The Eni Watch Structure performs the following main functions: - monitoring the effectiveness of Eni's Model 231, as well as its implementation and updating; - assessing the adequacy of Model 231 and guaranteeing its sound and efficient functioning over time by proposing any necessary updates; monitoring the progress of its implementation by the Italian subsidiaries and promoting the circulation and understanding of the procedures and tools for implementing the Model within such subsidiaries; approving the annual programme of supervisory activities for Eni, coordinating its implementation and analysing the results; managing the flow of relevant information with the Company units and with the Watch Structures of the Italian subsidiaries.
 The budget of the Eni Watch Structure is approved by the Board of Directors on the basis of the requests of the Watch Structure itself.

-Reporting

-The Eni Watch Structure periodically reports on its activities to the Control and Risk Committee and the Board of Statutory Auditors, as well as to the Chairman and the CEO, who then informs the Board of Directors when reporting on the exercise of his delegated powers.

-The Watch Structure and the Internal Audit unit
+The Eni Watch Structure periodically reports on its activities to the Control and Risk Committee and Reporting the Board of Statutory Auditors, as well as to the Chairman and the CEO, who then informs the Board of Directors when reporting on the exercise of his delegated powers.
+The Internal Audit Department is also responsible for conducting audits on behalf of the Eni Watch The Watch Structure and the